-Your 2024 Money Horoscope Is Here & You Need To Re-Envision
+Your 2024 Money Horoscope Is Here & You Need To Re-envision

 Cosmic beings, this year is about re-envisioning everything you’ve known about money.
-With Jupiter, the Planet of Luck, spending the first five of the months in the sign of Taurus before making a dramatic shift into Gemini on May 25, we’ll collectively feel a push-and-pull between the need to secure our nest egg and the desire to enjoy our money in the present moment, without overthinking it.
+With Jupiter, the Planet of Luck, spending the first five of the months in the sign of Taurus before making a dramatic shift into Gemini on 25th May, we’ll collectively feel a push and pull between the need to secure our nest egg and the desire to enjoy our money in the present moment, without overthinking it.

 AdvertisementADVERTISEMENT

-We may particularly feel money savvy at the end of April and throughout the month of May due to the fact that both Venus and Mars will be in the signs that they respectively rule — Venus will be in Taurus from April 29 to May 23, and Mars, the Planet of Action, will be in Aries from April 30th to June 9th.
+We may particularly feel money-savvy at the end of April and throughout the month of May due to the fact that both Venus and Mars will be in the signs that they respectively rule — Venus will be in Taurus from 29th April to 23rd May, and Mars, the Planet of Action, will be in Aries from 30th April to 9th June.
 Circle these dates as key moments to pitch a product, ask for a raise, or find a money mentor.

 Aries Sun & Rising:

 When it comes to finance for you this year, Aries, the North Node’s presence in your sign will help you glow-up by making sure the financial choices you make are in alignment with your values.
-As the year begins, your planetary ruler Mars enters Capricorn on January 4, lighting up your career sector for six weeks.
-Use the Capricorn new moon on the 11th to set clear intentions about the changes you’re ready to implement in your career to maximize your income — just make sure this is implemented in a sustainable way.
+As the year begins, your planetary ruler Mars enters Capricorn on 4th January, lighting up your career sector for six weeks.
+Use the Capricorn new moon on the 11th to set clear intentions about the changes you’re ready to implement in your career to maximise your income — just make sure this is implemented in a sustainable way.

 AdvertisementADVERTISEMENT